Director, Office of Research Ethics and Integrity

 (c) Resolving conflicts over authorship

 The head of school, institute director or centre director is responsible for the resolution of conflicts arising through disputes about authorship.
 Where resolution cannot be achieved, the matter should be escalated to the executive dean of the Faculty.
-If resolution of the matter is not possible, the matter should be referred by the executive dean to the Deputy Vice-Chancellor (Research and Commercialisation) for consideration.
+If resolution of the matter is not possible, the matter should be referred by the executive dean to the Deputy Vice-Chancellor and Vice-President (Research and Innovation) for consideration.

 QUT recognises that peer review is an essential component of maintaining research integrity.
 The University supports peer review of its research findings and encourages its researchers to participate as both reviewer and by having their own work reviewed.